venkatavijayreddy123/Employee_leave_management_system/README.md

 Apache Tomcat for server deployment

-It follows a role-based login system, where employees and admins see different dashboards depending on their roles. use this link after done the structure of the project
+It follows a role-based login system, where employees and admins see different dashboards depending on their roles. use this link after done the structure of the project,if your port number is different change to that port .Here i used port localhost:8080
 link: http://localhost:8080/leave-management/frontend/index.html
 </p>